msihly/OneMark/README.md

 * Abstracted error handling on server and fixed existing related helper functions
 * Added new utility functions for client and server
 * Minor fixes to SCSS classes
-* Minor reorganization of reducer and action files for clarity (will be further improved in future release with addition of Redux Toolkit)
+* Minor reorganization of reducer and action files for clarity

 ## Version 2.03 &nbsp;-&nbsp; (2020-09-09)
 * Fixed date-related inconsistencies between client and server